itsoriki/itsoriki/README.md

-- 👋 Hi, I’m @itsoriki
+👋 Hi, I’m Ori

-- 👀 I’m interested in coding
-- 🌱 I’m currently learning web
+🌱 I’m currently learning web development from front to back

 <!---
 itsoriki/itsoriki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.